-NetBSD has integrated Kerberos 5 (Heimdal), SSH (OpenSSH) and full support for IPsec for both IPv4 and IPv6.
-In addition, all services default to their most secure settings, and no services are enabled by default for new installations.
+Other classic secure network services are available, such as SSH (OpenSSH) and Kerberos 5 (Heimdal).
+All services default to their most secure settings, and no services are enabled by default for new installations.

 When serious security problems in NetBSD are discovered and corrected, we issue a security advisory, describing the problem and containing a pointer to the fix.
 These are announced to our netbsd-announce mailing list and our security-announce mailing list as well as to various other mailing lists and websites.
 In addition, they are archived on this site as well as provided as an RSS feed.

 Security issues are fixed as soon as possible, and the fixes are propagated to the stable branches as fast as possible.
 However, when a vulnerability is found during a code audit, or when several other issues are likely to be spotted and fixed in the near future, the security team may delay the release of a Security Advisory, so that one unique, comprehensive Security Advisory covering several vulnerabilities can be issued.
 Communication with vendors and other distributions shipping the same code may also cause these delays.